Ananya2001-an/spotify-py-sdk/README.md

 ## Python SDK for Spotify (Unofficial)

 This is a Python library for the [Spotify Web API](https://developer.spotify.com/web-api/).
+This SDK is very simple to use if you are already familiar with the [typescript SDK](https://github.com/spotify/spotify-web-api-ts-sdk) provided by Spotify.
+It takes a lot of help from there.

 ### Requirements